-You just might be wearing a fanny pack before you know it if a number of high fashion brands have anything to do with it.
+You just might be wearing a fanny pack - and/or biker shorts - before you know it if a number of high fashion brands have anything to do with it.
 Sure, designers have tried over the past few seasons to bring back the fanny pack (remember the ones that Chanel showed as part of its January 2014 couture collection or the dare I say ... enticing ones that Hermès showed not too long ago?) to no avail.

 Despite their best efforts and reinvention of this tried-and-true accessory, consumers simply have not taken the bait en masse.
-But on the heels of the Spring/Summer 2017 mens shows and with the women's collection underway, publications are asking: Could this time around be different?
+But on the heels of the Spring/Summer 2018 womenswear shows, publications are asking: Could this time around be different?

 A number of women's labels, such as Stella McCartney, NewbarK, and Alexander Wang (for Balenciaga) - have been right on trend for a few seasons.
 For Spring/Summer 2017, Off-White, Chalayan, and Vionnet showed luxe fanny packs.
-Even Rihanna showed a fanny pack in her most recent collection for Puma.
-So, it seems this is a must-have trend in the making.
+Even Rihanna showed a fanny pack in one of her recent collections for Puma.